hust-latex/itecreport/README.md

 ```
 makewin32.bat unpack
 ```
-Then copy the file `itecreport-en.cls` from directory `itecreport` into your TeX project root directory.
+Then copy the file `itecreport-zh.cls` and `itecreport-en.cls` from directory `itecreport` into your TeX project root directory.

 ## Usage